 Developing a comprehensive emergency action plan can help you meet both of these requirements.
 To learn how, join us for our webinar, Drafting an Emergency Action Plan: How to Ensure Worksite Compliance with OSHA’s EAP Standards.
 Our presenter, a seasoned safety lawyer familiar with OSHA’s requirements for emergency planning, has helped many companies develop and implement EAPs—and can help you do it, too.
+Learning Objectives:

 - Determine if OSHA requires you to plan for emergencies using an EAP

 - Identify which emergencies OSHA requires your EAP to cover

 - Avoid typical OSHA violations related to EAPs

 - Recognize potential emergencies you should plan for that OSHA doesn’t require you to cover

 - Involve appropriate parties when developing your EAP

 - Get management, supervisors, and employees to help you develop your EAP

 - Determine what training should be included in your EAP